MissionBit/donate.missionbit.org/README.md

 Donations are processed with [Stripe](https://dashboard.stripe.com/dashboard).

 In order to test the Stripe integration locally, you must set the environment variables below.
-You can find their values from the netlify dashboard and from Stripe's Developer settings while viewing test data.
+You can find their values from Stripe's Developer settings while viewing test data.

 With local and PR deployments the Stripe integration is in test mode, so [test cards](https://stripe.com/docs/testing#cards) should be used